Most people assume that dying hair from blonde to brown is easy peasy.

 Besides picking out a filler and the color, you will want to pick up a gloss!

 Soooo what is hair gloss?
-A hair gloss is basically a shine treatment for colored-strands.
-The intended outcome of using a hair gloss is a longer-lasting and more vibrant hair color, as well as reducing split ends, frizzy hair, and overall dryness.
+A hair gloss is basically a shine treatment for colored strands.
+The intended outcome of using a hair gloss is a longer-lasting and more vibrant hair color and reducing split ends, frizzy hair, and overall dryness.

 Hair gloss can also be used to tone your hair color.
-It can help to level out the line of demarcation blending your natural roots with your colored ends.
+It can help level out the demarcation line, blending your natural roots with your colored ends.

 I suggest using this gloss!
-It’s super cheap and is colorless so it will add a ton of shine without changing up the color.
+It’s super cheap and colorless, so it will add a ton of shine without changing the color.